Joshua-W-Adams/flutter_architecture_template/README.md

 constants/                  <-- layer specific constants such as API keys, routes, urls, etc. utils/                      <-- layer specific useful functionality that does not fit into outher folders. i.e. misc functionality.
 ```

+### BLoC Library

+The Bloc library is an implementation of the BLoC pattern created by Felix Angelov.

+You can review it in detail in the following [link](https://github.com/felangel/bloc/).

+This librabry is a great way to help enforce implementation of the BLoC pattern and help ensure best practices are used for the software files created in each layer.

+Some of the major benefits of this library include:
+- immutable (unchangeable) states which means a history of states are kept so you can roll back states at any point in time.